nevissecurity/nevis-mobile-authentication-sdk-example-app-flutter/README.md

 * An [Authentication Cloud](https://docs.nevis.net/authcloud/) instance provided by Nevis.
 * An [access key](https://docs.nevis.net/authcloud/access-app/access-key) to use with the Authentication Cloud.
-* The archive containing the Nevis Mobile Authentication SDK Flutter plugin, binaries and SDK installer

 Your development setup has to meet the following prerequisites:

 * iOS 12 or later
-* Xcode 13, including Swift 5.5.2 or later
+* Xcode 14.x, including Swift 5.7 or later
 * Android 6 or later, with API level 23 -or-
 * Android 10 or later, with API level 29, for the biometric authenticator to work
 * Gradle 7.4 or later